List of leaders of the Republic of China: Constitutional Government (Nanjing, 1947–1949; Guangzhou/Chongqing/Chengdu, 1949; Taipei, 1949–present)

 Chiang Kai-shek resigned amid losses in the Chinese Civil War.
 The government moved from Nanjing to Guangzhou, then to Chongqing and finally Chengdu before arriving to Taipei on 8 December 1949.
-Li Tsung-jen had left for the United States in November 1949 and Chiang officially resumed his powers in March 1950.
+Li Zongren had left for the United States in November 1949 and Chiang officially resumed his powers in March 1950.
 This regime remained the internationally recognized true government of China with sovereignty throughout mainland China, Taiwan, Tibet Area, Sinkiang and Outer Mongolia until recognition shifted to the People's Republic of China by the United Nations in 1971 and the United States in 1979.